 Eye drops for rosacea that work for me may not work as well for you, so be prepared for some trial and error.
 Members of rosacea groups I talked to highly recommended Refresh P.M.
 Lubricant Eye Ointment.
 I tried it and my vision would be blurry for hours after using it.
-I’d wake up the next morning and still have issues seeing clearly.
-That makes it a product I will not use.
+Other than at bedtime, I simply can't use the eye ointment and be able to see.

 You may have to do some trial and error to find the best lubricating eye drop for rosacea.
 I know I've tried a lot of drops over the years.
 GenTeal remains the product I use the most due to the frequency of coupons and how well they work.
 If you're looking for a place to start, I highly recommend GenTeal eye drops.